 One of our goals for 2017 is to travel to 17 countries, with 10 countries we’ve never traveled to before.
 Surprisingly – and contrary to our typical last minute planning – we have most of them mapped out already.
 Most notably, Diana will be traversing into unexplored territories in Southeast Asia, and Hope has successfully secured a summer internship in Berlin, one of our favorite cities in the world.
-Below we’ve included articles that have inspired us to travel to each new destination.
 We welcome any additional tips you may have in helping us reach our new year’s resolution of visiting 17 countries in 2017.

 Our first upcoming international trip will be to Ireland in early March.
 Since Hope is in school until early May, she will be holding down the fort back at home while Diana explores Ireland and the UK (and subsequently Southeast Asia – see below).
 Ireland has always been at the top of our travel bucket list because of how beautiful the country’s landscape looks and how fun we think it would be to pub hop around Dublin with locals.
 It seems that every Irish person we’ve met on our travels has been extremely friendly, fun-loving, and easy-going, so we are excited to find our Irish friends in their natural habitat.

 We’ll have three days in Ireland: one day in Dublin, and two days road tripping out west to the Cliffs of Moher, Galway, Doolin, etc. We’ll be spending the night in Doolin at the recommendation of a friend, so send any tips our way!